 Elemicin is the main essential oil in the leaves of cinnamon myrtle and this is also common to nutmeg.
 Use anywhere cinnamon flavour is needed as well as in curries and rice dishes, or try as a herbal infusion for tea.
 Trees usually grow around 7 metres high.

 Aniseed Myrtle Backhousia anisata

 Use the leaves in place of star anise or fennel in cooking, either fresh or dried and ground to a fine powder.
 The oil is thought to have anti-bacterial and anti-fungal properties.
 Trees grow to around 10 metres.

-A lemon myrtle baked ricotta cheese-cake is high on list of baking ideas and I’m always interested to hear how others use bushfoods so let me know if you have a favourite recipe.
+A lemon myrtle baked ricotta cheese-cake is high on my list of baking ideas and I’m always interested to hear how others use bushfoods so let me know if you have a favourite recipe.

 Read this next: